BUYING & SELLING PROPERTY

 Award-winning service: The Brighton branch of Cunningtons won Conveyancer of the Year in the South East 2024.

-How much does conveyancing in Brighton cost?
+How much does residential conveyancing in Brighton cost?

 Our Brighton conveyancing quotes provide transparent fixed fees based on your specific property transaction, so they are according to your case.
 Conveyancing costs typically include legal fees plus disbursements (third-party expenses like searches and Land Registry fees).
 Request a fixed-fee Brighton conveyancing quote for an exact price, tailored to exactly suit your needs.